virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 ## Database Operations

-Within this section, you can find actions that are intended for managing databases.
+Within this section, you can find actions that are intended for managing database containers.

 ### prepareSqlDatabase

-Available for *SQL* databases (except for *Docker* containers)
+Available for SQL databases (except for Docker containers)
 ``` json
 {
   "prepareSqlDatabase": [